NickLarsenNZ/nicklarsennz-blog/Part 0. Kubernetes from scratch.md

 _**Note:** I have left a lot to be discussed, but I felt like it would detract from the goal of this series.
 For example, I have not covered additional services such as the Cloud Controller Manager, nor internal DNS for Services._

-## BYO Worker
+## The BYO Worker model

 So, the whole idea behind this was to have an easy way to launch master services, then bring your own workers.

+> Todo: insert diagram of what we'll be building towards.

 Here's the wish list:

-- Single deployment for master services on an existing Kubernetes cluster
+- Single Helm deployment for master services on an existing Kubernetes cluster
 - Ability to upgrade the master services, and worker nodes
+- Ability to label worker nodes
 - Immutable workers with no external access (no SSH, no extra user accounts)
 - Bring my own workers, with a container runtime of my choice